Millions of low-income Americans will receive Internet access rebates under new $7 billion broadband stimulus plan

 “We just have to fight in January to get that rectified," the senator said.

 The heightened congressional investment in speedy, reliable Internet service reflects the unique circumstances of the coronavirus pandemic — and the lingering economic inequalities it has exposed.
-The country still suffers from a pernicious digital divide, the gap between those who have reliable broadband in 2020 and the millions that still do not.
-The problem is particularly pronounced among lower income families and people of color, and it wreaks some of its worst havoc on children, who may struggle to complete their classwork.
+The country still suffers from a pernicious digital divide, the gap between those who have reliable broadband in 2020 and the millions who still do not.
+The problem is particularly pronounced among lower-income families and people of color, and it wreaks some of its worst havoc on children, who may struggle to complete their classwork.

-Earlier in the pandemic, more than half of lower income families said they were worried about their ability to pay for either their home broadband connections or their cell phone bills, according to a survey from the Pew Research Center.
+Earlier in the pandemic, more than half of lower-income families said they were worried about their ability to pay for either their home broadband connections or their cellphone bills, according to a survey from the Pew Research Center.
 Months later, more than 10 million Americans are still out of work, and countless others have experienced pay cuts, furloughs or other economic hardships, threatening to exacerbate an affordability crisis that predates the pandemic.

 ‘It shouldn’t take a pandemic’: Coronavirus exposes Internet inequality among U.S. students as schools close their doors